 I had a coworker and friend that was a reservist.
 Her husband was full-time Navy, and most importantly to Alexx, her son was his friend.
 It did not matter that we no longer lived in the same community or saw them often, they were soldiers for our country and his friend was HIS FRIEND!

-At the time the news of Alexx’s health was shared with friends and family, my friends husband was out on a Naval ship.
+At the time the news of Alexx’s health was shared with friends and family, my friend’s husband was out on a Naval ship.
 We were quite simply overwhelmed with appreciation when he mailed Alexx cards of encouragement that were signed by so many of his shipmates.
 No longer did Alexx pray generically for our troops, he had names to specifically lift up in prayer.
-The well wishes the troops sent to a little boy going through cancer treatment were divinely turned into very specific and powerful prayers.

 We took Alexx’s angel out of his treasure box one day.
 My friend was being deployed.
 I told her the story of Alexx holding the hand of an angel.
 I knew the small piece of metal could not protect her, but it could serve as a reminder of God’s protection.
 I told her she had to bring it back to me in person, and I held her in prayer.

-When I next saw her, she didn’t have the angel with her.
-She told me that she had carried it with her the entire time she was overseas.
-I told her to keep it in case she was deployed again, or to pass it on to another soldier and tell them of what it represented.
+When I saw her again, she didn’t have the angel with her.
+She told me that she had carried it the entire time she was overseas.
+I suggested she keep it in case she was deployed again, or to pass it on to another soldier and tell them what it represented.